osamaqarem/photonic2/README.md

 Docker image
 https://github.com/osamaqarem/redis

-The names of the fly app and volume are what's different between production and staging
+The names of the fly app and volume are what's different between production and staging.

+Creation:

 ```
 cd /redis